 The shuttlecock bounces off it incredibly well.
 You don’t have to supply the power all the time because a racket equipped with this string can take over for you.

 A more power-oriented racket does not work for all badminton players, though.
 Even if you are among the players who don’t need extra power from your equipment, this replacement string can still prove helpful.

 Depending on how you decide to have this string installed, you can also have it geared to provide better control.
 That will prove useful if you are going up against a player who is not particularly agile.
 You can use precise shots to defeat him/her instead.

 It’s ultimately going to be up to you to decide how you want to leverage the capabilities of this replacement string.
-Regardless of however you choose to have it configured, you can be confident that it will perform well.
+Regardless, however you choose to have it configured, you can be confident that it will perform well.

 Durability Is Lacking

 The gauge for this badminton string is 0.65 millimeters.
-That’s pretty typical for a replacement string, which means that this is another one of those items that offers less than stellar durability.
+That’s pretty typical for a replacement string, which means that this is another one of those items that offer less than stellar durability.

 2. Yonex BG 80 – Ideal for Power and Control

 Even minor factors can make a huge difference while playing badminton.
 Something as simple as the feel of the shuttlecock hitting the racket can make a player either feel at ease or less confident.

 Some players are at their best when they can strike their target and get a “hard” response from the racket.
 That’s exactly what the BG80 Badminton String from Yonex supplies.